Yuma Test Center team lead honored by Yuma Police Department

+Heroes are commonly anonymous in their daily life, but eventually get found out for at least some of their good deeds.

-Yuma Police Department (YPD) Chief Thomas Garrity (center) speaks at a ceremony honoring Rick Ramirez, team lead for wheeled vehicles at U.S. Army Yuma Proving Ground’s Maintenance Branch (left) on July 25, 2024 as Yuma Mayor Douglas J. Nicholls (right) looks on.
-Ramirez assisted a YPD officer struggling with a suspect in Yuma in January 2023.
+For Rick Ramirez, team lead for wheeled vehicles at U.S. Army Yuma Proving Ground (YPG)’s Maintenance Test Branch, recognition came on July 25, 2024, more than a year after a particular act of heroism.

+A Marine Corps veteran who deployed to Operation Desert Storm, Ramirez and his wife were on their way to enjoy a Saturday brunch out on Jan.
+23, 2023.
+While driving eastbound past the intersection of Fourth Avenue and 16th Street in Yuma he saw a man strike a police officer outside the Taco Bell on Fourth.
+He diverted and cut across the westbound lanes of traffic to approach through the adjacent dirt parking lot to see if the officer, now grappling with the suspect, needed help.

+“I asked the officer because I didn’t want to get involved if he didn’t have any trouble, but he said no, he needed assistance,” recalled Ramirez.
+“I assisted him getting the suspect handled so he could cuff him.”

 |Date Taken: